-Issue/Design Element: Privacy Requirement: Residential Design Codes Clause 6.4.1 P1.1 Northern Kitchen (Units 8 & 11) -First and Second Floor 4.5 metres Southern Kitchen (Units 9 & 12) -First and Second Floor 4.5 metres Applicants Proposal: Northern Kitchen (Units 8 & 11) -First and Second Floor 2.0 metres Southern Kitchen (Units 9 & 12) -First and Second Floor 3.0 metres Design Principles: Residential Design Codes Clause 6.4.1 C1.1 P1.1 Minimal direct overlooking of active habitable spaces and outdoor living areas of adjacent dwellings achieved through: building layout and location; design of major openings; landscape screening of outdoor active habitable spaces; and/or location of screening devices.
-P.4.2.
-Manipular visual privacy to aids and many P1.2 Maximum visual privacy to side and rear boundaries through measures such as: offsetting the location of ground and first floor windows on the tribular is abligue rather than direct. windows so that viewing is oblique rather than direct; building to the boundary where appropriate; the stiff of the setting back the first floor from the side boundary; providing higher or opaque and fixed windows; and/or screen devices (including landscaping, fencing, screen devices time and account of the landscaping). obscure glazing, timber screens, external blinds, Applicant justification summany window hoods and shutters).
-Applicant justification summary: Officer technical comment: See attachment for justification.
-Not Supported.
-The proposed privacy requirements are Officer technical confinient. required to be compliant and therefore conditioned to be screened accordingly.
+Issue/Design Element: Privacy Requirement: Residential Design Codes Clause 6.4.1 P1.1 Northern Kitchen (Units 8 & 11) -First and Second Floor 4.5 metres Southern Kitchen (Units 9 & 12) -First and Second Floor 4.5 metres Applicants Proposal: Northern Kitchen (Units 8 & 11) -First and Second Floor 2.0 metres Southern Kitchen (Units 9 & 12) -First and Second Floor Design Principles: 3.0 metres Residential Design Codes Clause 6.4.1 C1.1 Design Principles: P1.1 Minimal direct overlooking of active habitable spaces and outdoor living areas of adjacent dwellings achieved through: building layout and location; design of major openings; landscape screening of outdoor active habitable spaces; and/or location of screening devices.
+P1.2 Maximum visual privacy to side and rear boundaries through measures such as: offsetting the location of ground and first floor windows so that viewing is oblique rather than direct; building to the boundary where appropriate; setting back the first floor from the side boundary; providing higher or opaque and fixed windows; and/or screen devices (including landscaping, fencing, obscure glazing, timber screens, external blinds, window hoods and shutters).
+Applicant justification summary: See attachment for justification.
+Officer technical comment: Not Supported.
+The proposed privacy requirements are required to be compliant and therefore conditioned to be screened accordingly.
 Thereby enabling compliance with the deemed to comply requirements of the Residential Design Codes of WA 2013.
 A condition requiring that the kitchen windows have privacy screening to a height of 1.6 metres.
-1.0 11101100.
+1.0 metres.